Italian fashion pioneer Nino Cerruti dies aged 91 - ExBulletin

 Italian fashion pioneer Nino Cerruti dies aged 91

-Rome: Pioneering Italian fashion designer Nino Cerruti, who introduced ‘casual chic’ to menswear and in his heyday dressed Hollywood stars, has died aged 91.
+Italian fashion designer and entrepreneur Nino Cerruti died on Saturday at the age of 91, Italian family business Lanificio Fratelli Cerruti announced in a statement.

-He died in hospital in Vercelli, in the northwest region of Piedmont, where he had been admitted for hip surgery, Italian daily Corriere della Sera reported on its website.
+He died in the hospital of Vercelli, Italy, where he was hospitalized for hip surgery, CNN affiliate SkyTg24 reported Saturday.

-“A giant among Italian entrepreneurs has left us,” said Gilberto Pichetto, Deputy Minister of Economic Development.
+“For the family, friends, collaborators and employees of Lanificio Cerruti, and everyone in Italian fashion, today is a very sad day, because of the death of Signor Nino,” said Lanificio Fratelli.
+Cerruti. statement posted on Facebook.

-Cerruti, who created the first deconstructed jacket in the 1970s, was one of the leading figures in 20th century men’s ready-to-wear, with a look that was both elegant and relaxed.
+“We have lost a talented man, an extraordinary designer, a man ahead of his time and a wonderful mentor, to whom so many people owe so much,” the statement read.

 Sources